 During testing, our reviewers found they liked the amount of supplementary English text Living Language includes.
 English text is useful for explaining difficult topics and language rules.
 However, it can also be a crutch that makes your brain associate a Spanish word with an English one, instead of with its meaning or an image.

 The best parts of the Living Language curriculum are its reading and writing exercises.
 The sentence builder exercise gives you a sentence in English along with a jumbled selection of Spanish words you put in the proper order to match the English translation.
 There are flashcard exercises in every module, and they are a good tool to teach you the words you need to know in subsequent exercises and lessons.
 However, after completing the first five lessons, we started getting bored with that teaching method.
-The exercises are also not timed, as they are in Easy Spanish Platinum.
+We found the exercises a lot livelier when using Duolingo and Rosetta Stone.

 Living Language’s audio content includes conversation practice and grammar lessons that have short clips of a native speaker reading words and phrases.
 The conversation exercises are similar to the flashcard exercises, except you hear a phrase spoken instead of associating it with an image.
 Neither of these exercises are interactive.